UVADS/ds5110/agendas/ds5110_agenda_03.md

   - what is a schema and what are its benefits
   - how to use `withColumn()`

 - Programming Assignment M3.6 Commercial Data Analysis
+  Demo how to get dataset

 - Team Project Checkpoint (ungraded)
   - Research question/hypothesis